-During analysis, the HE/LX Analysis software detects each R-wave; determines the patient's normal morphology; establishes normal, ventricular and paced templates; matches every beat to a template; counts normal, supraventricular, ventricular and paced beats, including any pairs and runs; measures RR intervals and calculates heart rates; does ST segment analysis; counts other abnormalities as defined in the Scanning Criteria; and saves sample strips for the final report.
+This chapter addresses the features that you have control over during analysis, re-analysis and updating.
+During analysis, the HE/LX Analysis software detects each R-wave; determines the patient's normal morphology; establishes normal, ventricular and paced templates; matches every beat to a template; counts normal, supraventricular, ventricular and paced beats, including any pairs and runs; measures RR intervals and calculates heart rates; does ST segment and AF analysis; counts other abnormalities as defined in the Scanning Criteria; and saves sample strips for the final report.
 You can review and edit decisions made by the software; the information is then either re-analyzed or updated to include your changes.
-This chapter addresses the features that you have control over during analysis, re-analysis and updating.